getodk/docs/odk1-src/oauth2-service.rst

 .. note::

-  - The **Service Account** information and the downloaded private key file must be uploaded to ODK Aggregate to enable publishing to Google Spreadsheets and Google Fusion Tables.
+  - The **Service Account** information and the downloaded private key file must be uploaded to ODK Aggregate to enable publishing to Google Spreadsheets.
   - The **API Key** is for use by Google Maps.

 .. _entering-credential-odk-aggregate: